CuraçaoOfficial Name: Curaçao

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

 Travel & Transportation

-AVIATION SAFETY OVERSIGHT: Prior to October 10, 2010, Curaçao was a part of the Netherlands Antilles.
-On that date, Curaçao acquired a new, semi-autonomous status within the Kingdom of the Netherlands.
-The U.S. Federal Aviation Administration (FAA) assessed the government of the Netherlands Antilles as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Netherlands Antilles air carrier operations.
-However, under its new status, Curaçao was assessed by the FAA for compliance with ICAO aviation standards and was found to be deficient in several areas with respect to oversight of Curaçao’s air carrier operations.
+The U.S. Federal Aviation Administration (FAA) has assessed the Government of Curaçao’s Civil Aviation Authority as not being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Curaçao’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.

 The U.S. Consulate General in Curacao prohibits its employees from using Insel Air for official travel due to safety concerns.
 See our website for more information.